 The accompanying muscle wasting (sarcopenia) that accompanies osteoporosis supports this theory.
 Research also exists that suggests high childhood activity levels may strongly decrease the chances of osteoporosis in adulthood.

 Clearly, the limits in which we are operating to try and manage Osteoporosis have shifted dramatically.
-Cases that we once thought needed low impact weight-bearing exercise are in fact prime candidates for high force, weight or jump training.
-This is, of course, providing there is ample stability and balance to start this kind of training and there is no imminent fracture risk.
+Cases that we once thought needed low impact weight-bearing exercise are in fact prime candidates for high force, weight, or jump training.
+This is, of course, providing there are ample stability and balance to start this kind of training and there is no imminent fracture risk.

 If you suffer from osteoporosis then have a think about tapping into our resources here at PB to combine great nutritional advice and revolutionary rehabilitation techniques to keep getting the best out of your body to help you be better.

 For more information about Osteoporosis and Exercise UK